lucprincen/confit/README.md

-Confit - Theme
+Confiture - Theme
 ===========================

-Confit is a modern WordPress theme running almost completely on javascript.
+Confiture is a modern WordPress theme running almost completely on javascript.
 It uses [Backbone](http://backbonejs.org/) for structure, [Handlebars](http://handlebarsjs.com/) for templating and uses the [JSON REST API](https://wordpress.org/plugins/json-rest-api/) which will be part of WP core very soon.

 ---